csh970605/csh970605.github.io/_posts/2023-06-10-DropBlock.md

 + block_size : Size of the block to drop.

-+ inplcae : If set to True, will do this operation in-place.
++ inplace : If set to True, will do this operation in-place.

 + eps :  A value added to the denominator for numerical stability.